BabylonJS/Documentation/content/How_To/material/Reflect.md

 ### Local cubemaps
 Environment maps (static or dynamic) are flat images with no depth.
 By default, they are treated as infinitely far away.
 This works for distant environments (like skyboxes) or small surfaces, but can cause parallax errors in other cases.

-As an alterative, cubemaps can be treated as axis-aligned boxes of specific size and location by setting the cubemap instance's [.boundingBoxSize](/typedoc/classes/babylon.cubetexture#boundingboxsize) and [.boundingBoxPosition](/typedoc/classes/babylon.cubetexture#boundingboxposition) to the desired box size and position (as [Vector3](/typedoc/classes/babylon.vector3)).
+As an alterative, cubemaps can be treated as axis-aligned boxes of specific size and location by setting the cubemap texture's [.boundingBoxSize](/typedoc/classes/babylon.cubetexture#boundingboxsize) and [.boundingBoxPosition](/typedoc/classes/babylon.cubetexture#boundingboxposition) to the desired box size and position (as [Vector3](/typedoc/classes/babylon.vector3)).

 <p><Playground id="#RNASML#37" title="Local cubemap demo" description="Demonstraction of the effect of local cubemap projection." image="/img/playgroundsAndNMEs/divingDeeperReflectionRefraction5.jpg"/></p>